Haven't blogged in awhile. Life is just so busy.

 "What is quite interesting, however, is that on nearly every point the great thinkers of the ancient past were dead wrong.
 On the subjects of world geography, the nature of the universe, human anatomy, and medical practice, the ancients often erred terribly.
 So exposure to the wisdom of the ancients did not give the Europeans the right answers, and hence, no advantages.

-What it did give them, however, were the 'right' questions, questions nobody had thought to ask in Europe for centuries.
-Francis Bacon, the forefather of modern science, stated perceptively that truth springs more readily from error than from confusion.
+the forefather of modern science, stated perceptively that truth springs more readily from error than from confusion.
 Europe was leaving a dark age of confusion, and with the errors of the ancients recently made available to them, began again the search for truth that had left off with the fall of Rome.

 This is a good example of the central purpose of an education: knowing the questions is more important than knowing the answers.
 Much of what you learn in college will become obsolete.
 What makes you educated is exposure to the questions, questions that have been and will forever remain important to educated humans.